kaibrockelt/specification-dom/README.md

 ## Description

 This is a small helper app to render HTML content from a specification field.

-Use at own risk.
+**WARNING: Use at own risk.**
 The app does not prevent broken HTML from being renderd.
 If you have broken content here, this can kill your website.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.